Virtual Therapy • Illinois & Arizona

 ✓ reducing compulsions and reassurance

-✓ building confidence with uncertainty
+✓ building confidence in your ability to tolerate uncertainty

-Our work is grounded in Exposure and Response Prevention (ERP)—the most effective treatment for OCD—along with principles from Acceptance and Commitment Therapy (ACT).
+• Our work is grounded in Exposure and Response Prevention (ERP)—the most effective treatment for OCD—along with principles from Acceptance and Commitment Therapy (ACT).

 In sessions, we focus on helping you: